ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 Your processor is done, it's passing the minimum tests, so now you can update the documentation.
 Write a summary of the processor supporting it with an example in <PROCESSOR_NAME>.md file and place it inside the `sorald.processor` package.
-An example name of such file could be `CastArithmeticOperandProcessor.md` if your processor's name is `CastArithmeticOperandProcessor`.
+For example, if your processor is in `CastArithmeticOperandProcessor.java`, then the description file must be called `CastArithmeticOperandProcessor.md`.

 6) Open a PR